 Approved projects will be funded up to 50% of the approved project budget to a maximum of $15,000 per applicant per fiscal year (whichever is the lesser).

-Please note that in 2023-24, this program had an overall approval rate of 42% across all sectors (eight out of 19 applications were approved).
+Please note that in 2024-25, this program had an overall approval rate of 50% across all sectors (six out of 12 applications were approved).

 If you still need to finance the remaining 50%+ of your project budget that Creative Saskatchewan does not cover, some options include: